ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/operations/server-wide/logs/get-logs-configuration.dotnet.markdown

-﻿# Operations : Server : How to Get Logs Configuration
+# Operations: Server: How to Get Logs Configuration

 To get the server logs configuration, use **GetLogsConfigurationOperation** from `Maintenance.Server`